 Through research it is becoming increasingly apparent that the gut microbiome links to overall health, particularly in the areas of digestion and absorption of nutrients, gut-brain interactions and immunity5,6.
 Bacteria digest fibres, in the large intestine, and this leads to production of important metabolites e.g. short chain fatty acids (SCFA)7.
 SCFAs are estimated to contribute 10% of energy requirements8, highlighting the microbiome’s important role in extracting nutrients from our diet.

-70-80% of the body’s immune cells are in the gut and the bacteria in the gut communicate with these cells, therefore the gut microbiome provides the most important stimulation source for developing immunity9,20.
+70-80% of the body’s immune cells are in the gut and the bacteria in the gut communicate with these cells9.
+The signals from the gut microbiota are critical for the developing immune system9.
 In relation to immunity, studies have found links between gut microbiome and allergy incidence, e.g. caesarean infants, who had a different microbiome composition to vaginal delivered infants, were found to have increased cytokine IL-13 production suggesting higher asthma incidence10.

 Specific nutritional components can support a healthy gut microbiome.
 These include probiotics, prebiotics, synbiotics and postbiotics.

-- Prebiotics are substrates that pass to the gut where they stimulate the growth or activity of beneficial bacteria17
+Prebiotics are substrates that pass to the gut where they stimulate the growth or activity of beneficial bacteria11.

-- Probiotics are beneficial bacteria that affect the host microbiome when ingested in adequate amounts18
+Probiotics are beneficial bacteria that affect the host gut microbiome when ingested in adequate amounts13.

-- Postbiotics are bioactive compounds produced by beneficial bacteria, which have biological activity in the host18
+Postbiotics are bioactive compounds produced by beneficial bacteria, which have biological activity in the host13.

 The importance of the gut microbiome towards an infant’s overall health has become more apparent over recent years and is likely to continue in this direction in the future.
 It is clear that early life is a critical period for the development of the infant gut microbiome and that nutrition is a major factor in which to help this development.